DiegoS965/poketrainer/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Contact

+If you want to contact me, you can reach me at d.josevaldes96@gmail.com

 ## Further help